 State of Biodiversity Report

-For the first time, information on the peninsula’s biodiversity values – their extent, condition and threats - has been brought together in the State of Biodiversity Report for the Mornington Peninsula Shire.
-Drawing on data from scientific, government and community sources, this comprehensive report is essential reading for anyone interested in the peninsula’s natural environment.
+For the first time, information on the peninsula’s biodiversity values – their extent, condition and threats - has been brought together in the State of Biodiversity Report.
+Drawing on data from scientific, government and community sources, this report is essential reading for anyone interested in the Peninsula’s natural environment.

-- 700 species of indigenous plants (6% of which are threatened);
+- nearly 700 species of indigenous plants (6% of which are threatened);

-- Major threats including land clearance, environmental weeds, feral animals.
+- Major threats including land clearance, environmental weeds, pest animals.

 Download the report: State of Biodiversity Report(PDF, 6MB)